Graph Contrastive Learning under Heterophily via Graph Filters: Preliminaries

+The adjacency and Laplacian matrices can be leveraged to filter the smooth and non-smooth graph components, and capture similarity and dissimilarity of node features to their neighborhoods.
 Specifically, multiplication of Laplacian with a graph signal $\pmb{\hat{L}}_{sym}\pmb{x}=\sum_i \lambda_i \pmb{u}_i\pmb{u}_i^T \pmb{x}$, acts as a filtering operation over $\pmb{x}$, adjusting the scale of the components of $\pmb{x}$ in the frequency domain.
-The entries of every eigenvector, $\pmb{u}_i$ aligns with a cluster of connected nodes in the graph.
-For the Laplacian matrix, a smaller eigenvalue $\lambda_i$ corresponds to a smoother { eigenvector} $\pmb{u}_i$, and corresponds to a larger cluster of connected nodes.
-On the other hand, a larger $\lambda_i$ corresponds to non-smooth {eigenvectors} $\pmb{u}_i$, which identify smaller clusters of closely connected nodes in the graph.
-A Laplacian filter magnifies the part of the signal that aligns well with basis functions corresponding to large eigenvalues $\lambda_i\in(1,2)$ and suppresses the part the signal that aligns with basis functions corresponding to small eigenvalues $\lambda_i\in[0,1]$.
-That means, for the small clusters of nodes that have a large alignment with $\pmb{u}_i$ corresponding to $\lambda_i>1$, the projection {$\lambda_i \pmb{u}_i\pmb{u}_i^T \pmb{x}$} amplifies $\pmb{x}$ within the cluster and consequently magnifies the difference in $\pmb{x}$ among the nodes within that cluster.
+The entries of every eigenvector, $\pmb{u}_i$ align with a cluster of connected nodes in the graph.
+For the Laplacian matrix, a smaller eigenvalue $\lambda_i$ corresponds to a lower frequency (smoother) {eigenvectors} $\pmb{u}_i$, and a larger cluster of connected nodes.
+On the other hand, a larger $\lambda_i$ corresponds to a high frequency (non-smooth) {eigenvectors} $\pmb{u}_i$, which identify smaller clusters of closely connected nodes in the graph.
+A Laplacian filter magnifies the {high frequency signals} that align well with basis functions corresponding to large eigenvalues $\lambda_i\in(1,2)$ and suppresses the {low frequency} signal that aligns with basis functions corresponding to small eigenvalues $\lambda_i\in[0,1]$.
+That means, for small clusters of nodes that have a large alignment with $\pmb{u}_i$ corresponding to $\lambda_i>1$, the projection {$\lambda_i \pmb{u}_i\pmb{u}_i^T \pmb{x}$} amplifies $\pmb{x}$ within the cluster and consequently magnifies the difference in $\pmb{x}$ among the nodes within that cluster.
 On the other hand, for the larger clusters that align well with $\pmb{u}_i$ corresponding to $\lambda_i<1$, the projection \cl{$\lambda_i \pmb{u}_i\pmb{u}_i^T \pmb{x}$} suppresses $\pmb{x}$ within the cluster and reduces the differences in $\pmb{x}$ among the nodes within that cluster.
-Hence the Laplacian matrices can be generally regarded as high-pass filters \citep{ekambaram2014graph}, that enlarge the differences in node features over small clusters, and smooths out the differences over larger clusters in the graph.
-On the other hand, affinity matrices, such as the normalized adjacency matrix, can be treated as low-pass filters \citep{nt2019revisiting}, which suppress and filter out non-smooth components of the signals.
+Hence the Laplacian matrices can be generally regarded as high-pass filters ~\citep{ekambaram2014graph}, that enlarge the differences in node features over small clusters, and smooths out the differences over larger clusters in the graph.
+In contrast, affinity matrices, such as the normalized adjacency matrix, can be treated as low-pass filters ~\citep{nt2019revisiting}, which suppress and filter out non-smooth components of the signals.
 This is because all of the eigenvalues of the affinity matrices are smaller than 1, i.e., $\lambda_i\in(-1,1]$.